Asya-AV/go-console-utility/README.md

-# Console utility on Goland
+# Console utility on Golang
 Implementation of a console utility for calculating statistics of git repository authors.